lpmi-13/jq-pilot/README.md

 There are two ways to run this locally, depending on whether you have node and go installed, or just want to use docker.

+If you want to skip to the next one, just click the "skip Activity" button.

+> NB: Because of the way I've configured the backend with Docker, the skip button functionality currently only works when running via npm (slash I was too lazy to make it also work via Docker runs).

 ### Node and Go installed

 To start this up and try some exercises, just run